David-Parry/spring-agent-sdk/CONTRIBUTING.md

 ## License

-By contributing to Command SDK, you agree that your contributions will be licensed under the same license as the project (GNU Affero General Public License v3.0 or later).
+By contributing to Agent SDK, you agree that your contributions will be licensed under the same license as the project (GNU Affero General Public License v3.0 or later).

 All source files in this project include the following copyright header: